jonnonz1/nz-statute-book/acts/public/1969/government-superannuation-fund-amendment-act-1969.md

   (b) Any period covered by an election under section 25 of the principal Act shall be deemed to be contributory service after the 14th day of June 1969 only to such extent as the Superintendent may determine.

 ### 11 Superintendent may make certain adjustments
-Notwithstanding anything in this Act, if at any time it appears to the Superintendent that for an extended period there has been no significant increase in the cost of living, the Superintendent may make such increases to the retiring allowance of any contributor or to the annual allowance of any approved dependant of any contributor or to the annuity of the spouse or partner of any contributor as the Superintendent, on the advice of the Government Actuary, considers warranted.
+Notwithstanding anything in this Act, if at any time it appears to the Superintendent that for an extended period there has been no significant increase in the cost of living, the Superintendent may make such increases to the retiring allowance of any contributor or to the annual allowance of any approved dependant of any contributor or to the annuity of the spouse or partner of any contributor as the Superintendent considers warranted.

 ## Schedule 1 — New Schedule to the Government Superannuation Fund Amendment Act 1962